Sculptural Light at the Summit

 Snow King Mountain has been Jackson Hole’s “town hill” since 1939.
 When Aurora restaurant opened at the 7,800-foot summit in 2025, the venue commissioned local artists Bland Hoke and Dan Sanford to create a permanent lighting installation that would match its elevated ambitions.

-For the lighting control, Sanford turned to ENTTEC—gear he’s relied on for over a decade.
+As for the lighting control, Sanford turned to ENTTEC—gear he’s relied on for over a decade.
 “The first ENTTEC gear I bought was about 10 years ago, and I’ve loved it ever since,” Sanford explained.
 That trust in reliability made ENTTEC the clear choice for a permanent installation exposed to the elements.

 Solution